 For network issues, use a ping to calculate the round trip time (RTT) between a machine where mysqld is located and the machine from where the application makes requests.
 Send a large file (1GB or more) to and from client and server machines, watch the process using tcpdump, then check if an error occurred during transfer.
 Repeat this test a few times.
 I also found this from my colleague Marco Tusa useful: Effective way to check network connection.

 One other idea I can think of is to capture the netstat -s output along with a timestamp after every N seconds (e.g., 10 seconds so you can relate netstat -s output of BEFORE and AFTER an aborted connection error from the MySQL error log).
 With the aborted connection error timestamp, you can co-relate it with the netstat sample captured as per a timestamp of netstat, and watch which error counters increased under the TcpExt section of netstat -s.

 Along with that, you should also check the network infrastructure sitting between the client and the server for proxies, load balancers, and firewalls that could be causing a problem.

-I’ve tried to cover communication failure errors, and how to identify and fix the possible aborted connections.
-Take into account, faulty ethernets, hubs, switches, cables, and so forth can cause this issue as well.
+In addition to diagnosing communication failure errors, you also need to take into account faulty ethernets, hubs, switches, cables, and so forth which can cause this issue as well.
 You must replace the hardware itself to properly diagnose these issues.